 Winter Farmers' Markets in Maine

-In Augusta, visit the Augusta Winter Farmers’ Market at 70 State Street by the Lithgow Library.
+In Augusta, visit the Augusta Winter Farmers Market at The Buker Center on 22 Armory Street.
 They offer grass-fed beef, honey, baked goods and fresh veggies.

 Berwick Winter Farmers’ Market has locally grown fresh vegetables, handmade cheeses, goats’ milk soaps, honey, baked goods, as well as locally raised meats, locally caught fish, and even homemade meals for your freezer.